unional/typescript-blackbook/pages/02-javascript-syntax/this.md

 > Why?

-Except arrow function, which do not have its worn `this`, the value of `this` is determined by how a function is called (runtime binding).
+Except arrow function, which do not have its own `this`, the value of `this` is determined by how a function is called (runtime binding).

 This mean everytime you use `this`,